hisschemoller/video-screen/README.md

     * Interface: 40 pin

-## Laptop screen interface connecctors
+## Laptop screen interface connectors

 * 30-pin connector
   * is the most common style in use today.
 It can support non-touch screens up to a resolution of 3840 x 2160.